Can You Take Berberine and Magnesium Together? What to Know

 How long does it take to feel the effects of berberine and magnesium together?

-Magnesium glycinate's calming effects can be felt within a few days.
-Berberine's metabolic effects — more stable energy, reduced post-meal crashes — typically become noticeable after 2–4 weeks.
-Measurable changes in blood sugar and cholesterol usually require 8–12 weeks of consistent daily use.
+Magnesium glycinate's calming effects often show up within a few days.
+Berberine's metabolic effects (more stable energy, fewer post-meal crashes) typically become noticeable after 2-4 weeks.
+Measurable changes in blood sugar and cholesterol usually require 8-12 weeks of consistent daily use.

 References